sudojunior/journey/README.md

 ## Credit

-This site deployment uses [`page-themes/primer`](https://github.com/page-themes/primer) as a basis for the layout, but overrides the default CSS import to include everything [`@primer/css`](https://github.com/primer/css) has to offer. *The CSS is imported from as a distribution version on [unpkg](https://unpkg.com).* For hosting the site itself, this project uses [Netlify](https://netlify.com) deploying on master and any pull requests targeting it.
+This site deployment uses [`page-themes/primer`](https://github.com/page-themes/primer) as a basis for the layout, but overrides the default CSS import to include everything [`@primer/css`](https://github.com/primer/css) has to offer. *The CSS is imported from as a distribution version on [unpkg](https://unpkg.com).*

 ## Roadmap